sophie-p/neptune_final_project/readme.md

 Then I combined all the miniprogram into a bigger program called blastseq.py, permitting to get directly from the blast result a fasta file with the protein sequences.
 This program needs 2 files as input: the file with the blast results and the proteome databasese.
 In the output files are the blast results with evalue, the sequences id, and the protein sequences.

-(The shell command blastdbcmd can also be used to get the sequences from the database file.)
+(The command blastdbcmd can also be used to get the sequences from the database file.)

 ## Results / Discussion